8 Tips For Writing A Great Reflective Essay

 8. Learn from the masters

 Montaigne was the father of the essay as a literary form.
 He was the first writer to use informal tone, colloquial language, and rather prosaic themes to get to the deeper truth about human nature.
-I recommend you check his essays for inspiration, along with other masterworks:

 And here are a few books filled with great reflective essays: